Xiaq1998/Studium-TUDA/WS23-24/MobileNetze.md

     + no coordination and synchronization necessary
     + provides good protection against interference and tapping: inherently secure

-  + Disadvantages: requirements for a successful CSM
+  + Disadvantages: requirements for a successful CDM

   + Implemented using spread spectrum technology